hojaeklee/SfM_3D_Reconstruction/README.md

 - Calibration parameters (intrinsic & distortion)
 - Evaluate on test dataset

+# Using Demon
+- Photos used in demon must be undistorted and rectified using the camera calibration matrix and a function such as OpenCV's /home/grohbot/Downloads/bm1/intrinsics.txt
+-

 # Running Demon
+- input resolution 256x192 , 4x3 ratio

 ## Requirements
 - tensorflow 1.4.0
 - cmake 3.7.1